Immunoglobulin treatment

 • Video 1: About immunoglobulins

 In this short video, Professor John Ziegler, Immunologist, introduces immunoglobulins and describes how immunoglobulin products are used for the treatment of immune-related conditions.
 You will learn about the conditions that immunoglobulin products can treat, how immunoglobulin products are made, their safety, and why they need to be carefully managed.
+Transcript can be found here.

 • Video 2: Immunoglobulins and me: Catherine

 In this video, Catherine, a working mother with three children, talks about her diagnosis with an immune deficiency disorder, the treatment she receives with intravenous immunoglobulin products, and how her treatment helps her live a full, productive and active life.
+Transcript can be found here.

 • Video 3: Immunoglobulins and me: Cheryl

 In this video, Cheryl talks about her diagnosis with an immune deficiency disorder after suffering infections since childhood, how she worked with her specialist to find the right treatment for her, and how she treats herself at home with immunoglobulin products.
+Transcript can be found here.

 Patient Support Organisations